frankvalentine/clients/Readme.txt

-For more information, join our Discord - discord.gg/atEgxm7
+For more information, email jasonrohrer@fastmail.fm

 ==CONTROLS==